 We can accept our body, our feelings, our behavior, or our life situation, and then change these things over time.
 Accepting something does not mean that it is always going to be that way.
 Acceptance can be used in all areas of our life, and it can help us to remain calm as we decide and plan how to change the situation.
 Keep in mind, however, that it will be far easier to change something about ourselves or our situation than it will be to change others.
 Other people’s changes need to be made by them, not by us, as trying to change others will seldom succeed and will usually lead to a considerable amount of frustration.

-The next post on 7/5/21 will build on our ongoing discussion of how to make effective changes in our lives by looking at the old question of “whether the cup is half full or half empty”.
+There will be another post that will build on our ongoing discussion of how to make effective changes in our lives by looking at the old question of “whether the cup is half full or half empty”.
 Analyzing this old question may help us to understand more about the nature of truth, how our motivation for change can be increased, and the purpose of our lives.